plauzirikauriarte/plauzirikauriarte.github.io/projects/cash-forecast/cashforecast.md

      alt="Filtered Client Analysis"
      width="900">

-The dashboard includes tailored slicers connected directly to the core data model.
-When an individual client or supplier is selected, the system isolating their upcoming maturities instantly.
+The dashboard includes tailored slicers and option buttons connected directly to the core data model.
+The option button allows the user to analyze the cash flows including or excluding group companies (in this case, "Cliente 27" and "Proveedor 78").
+Regarding the week slicer, when a week is selected, the Top 10 Customers and Suppliers chart bellow change according to that selection.

 ---